About

 The luxurious vessel was retired from active service in 1969 and has had several owners since that time.
 The huge propellers were removed and one is at the U.S. Merchant Marine Academy at Kings Point, New York, and another at the Intrepid Sea, Air and Space Museum in New York City.
 A third propeller is at the SUNY Maritime College at Fort Schuyler, New York.
 Much of the interior dining room furnishings are in the Windmill Point Restaurant in Nags Head, North Carolina.

 The SS United States Conservancy purchased the ship in February 2011.
-After rent disputes between the pier at which the ship is docked and the ship's owner, the SS United States is facing the threat of being sunk off the coast of Florida to create an artificial reef.
+After years of rent disputes between the pier at which the ship is docked and the ship's owner, the SS United States was eventually removed from the shipyard.

 Related Tags